fraserjohnstone/Musical-Scale-Builder/README.md

     - 'C Sharp Melodic Minor'       (shows: C#, D#, E, F#, G#, A#, B#, C#, B, A, G#, F#, E, D#, C#)

 The text that you input is not case sensitive, so 'c sharp major' is just as valid as 'C Sharp Major'.
-It does however need to involve spaces between the letter, any sharp or flat, and the mode.
+It does however need to involve spaces between the letter, any optional sharp or flat, and the mode.

 If you would like to be shown a list of the available modes, just type 'Show Modes'.
 Again, this input is not case sensitive.